Our Assessment Process:

 Understanding your concerns:

-First our SEN coordinator will have a telephone chat with you about your concerns and why you think your child may need an assessment.
+Our Principal Educational Psychologist, Mary Lian will have a telephone chat with you about your concerns and why you think your child may need an assessment.
 If we think this may not be the best way forward for your child, we may recommend another agency or professional who may be better able to meet you and your child’s needs.
 This chat is brief and usually take about 10-15 mins.

-Prior to the scheduled assessment appointment, additional information may be requested from parents and school such as past assessment reports, school reports, worked samples.
+Prior to the scheduled assessment appointment, additional information may be requested from parents and school such as observations and perspectives, past assessment reports, school reports, worked samples.
 Where necessary and appropriate, parents and teachers may be asked to complete a questionnaires and/or rating scales.
 This helps us to build a picture of your child’s developmental history and a general pattern of strengths and weaknesses.

 Based on the initial information gathered, we can usually recommend the type of assessments to be carried out.
 We will also inform you about the expected fees.
 Depending on the nature of the concerns, a range of 1-3 assessment sessions may be arranged.
 Each assessment session would usually last 1.5-2 hours.
 You will also be given guidance on how to communicate the purpose of the session with your child.